Pwoodlock/FreeCad/Projects/MasonJarCoupler/README.md

 > Main goals for this project are as follows
 - [x] Parametric Input via SpreadSheet
 - [x] Breakpoint and debugging options.
-- [ ] Flat surface to both be used with a Rotating Jar Tilting Machine & to house the synthetic filter that's also parametric to suit peoples needs.
+- [ ] Flat surface for both be used with a Rotating Jar Tilting Machine & to house the synthetic filter that's also parametric to suit peoples needs.
 - [ ] Mason Wide Mouth Threads
 - [ ] Mason Standard Mouth Threads
 - [ ] Various Other Standard Autoclave Resistant Jars Threads